What Does Reading Your Tongue Mean?

 One of the ways to read your tongue is to check for unusual sores or growths that do not seem to go away.
 If you notice any, it might be time to get it looked at by your doctor.
 Having mouth sores are normal, and some people are more prone to having it compared to others.
 But if a sore lasts for about 4 weeks or more, without any sign that it is healing, it might be a cause for concern.

 Certain types of medication, such as diuretics, can cause dehydration.
 This can manifest as cracks or fissures on the tongue.
 To remedy this, it is important to stay well-hydrated or use mouthwash and toothpaste specifically designed to help treat dryness of the mouth.

-Once you see what a geographic tongue looks like, you will quickly realize why it is called that.
+Have you read about the “geographic” tongue?
+If not, don’t worry; it’s quite easy to notice.
 People with geographical tongue seem to have “islands” made up of raised reddish patches on their tongue.